 3. National University

 National University offers an affordable homeland security degree.
 More specifically, it offers a BS in homeland security and emergency management.
 Class run in four-week increments, and they prepare students to react to real-world security threats.
 As a matter of fact, the bulk of this program involves researching current practices and suggesting new ideas for program improvements.
-This way, students get involved in the real world of US homeland security right away, giving them more confidence to join this workforce by the time that they graduate.
+This way, students get involved in the real world of US homeland security right away, giving them more confidence to join this workforce by the time they graduate.

 National University in San Diego is specifically designed for adult learners.
 This means that National University provides a level of flexibility that few other universities can provide.
 Because all of its courses are geared toward nontraditional students, adult students never have to fear falling behind because of their learner status.
 As an accredited, meaningful, and challenging school, NU sets out to provide its students with everything they need to improve their careers.